aws-samples/serverless-patterns/cognito-appsync-bedrock/cdk/README.md

 ## Testing

-The project includes integration tests in `test/cdk.test.ts`.
-These tests will:
+The project includes local tests in `test/appsyncRequest.test.ts`, `test/cdk-stack.test.ts`, and `test/invokeBedrock.test.ts`, plus a deployment-backed integration test in `test/cdk.test.ts`.
+The integration test will:

 1. Read deployed stack outputs from `cdk-outputs.json`
 2. Programmatically sign up a new user in the Cognito User Pool